joe-p/delegated_optin_arc/README.md

 2. Opt In - A opt-in transaction signed by **OPT_IN_SIGNATURE**
 3. **MASTER_APP**: verify

+## Setting End Time
+This is the process for an end user setting an end time for their delegated opt ins.
+Any opt ins after this time will get rejected.

+### Transaction Group

+1. **MASTER_APP**: `setEndTime`
+   1. *timestamp* - uint64 timestamp

 # Open Questions

 * Should the first sender be required to put the signature in the box?